 About the Journal

-Aim and Scope: Journal of Food Distribution Research has an applied, problem-oriented focus.
+Aim and Scope: Journal of Food Distribution Research has an applied, problem-oriented focus on issues of importance facing the US agribusiness economic sector.
 The Journal’s emphasis is on the flow of products and services through the food wholesale and retail distribution system.
 Related areas of interest include patterns of consumption, impacts of technology on processing and manufacturing, packaging and transport, data and information systems in the food and agricultural industry, market development, and international trade in food products and agricultural commodities.
 Business and agricultural and applied economic applications are encouraged.

 What Journal of Food Distribution Research will consider for publication: Acceptable methodologies include survey, review, and critique; analysis and syntheses of previous research; econometric or other statistical analysis; and case studies.
 Teaching cases will be considered.
 Issues on special topics may be published based on requests or on the editor’s initiative.
 Potential usefulness to a broad range of agricultural and business economists is an important criterion for publication.